 Insurance can be classified in several ways.
 Based on the type of risk covered by the policyholder's insurance contract, insurance can be divided into life insurance, non-life insurance and credit insurance.
 Life insurance products can be divided into two main groups: pension insurance and insurance that normally provides a one-time payment in the event of disability or death.
-Pension insurance provides payments over a number of years in the event of disability, death or achieving pension age (see box: The pension system in Norway).
+Pension insurance provides pay-